sigedu-org/website/_pages/home.md

 <h2>News</h2>

+**June 09, 2020**.
+The 1th shared task on Automatic Prerequisite Learning (PRELEARN) will be held in Bologna, Italia, on November 30th to December 3rd  2020, co-located with CLiC-it 2020.
+See [this blog post](_posts/2020-05-19-PRELEARN-shared-task.md) for further information about PRELEARN call for participation!
+{: .notice--info}

 **May 11, 2020**.
 The decisions for BEA 2020 submissions have been emailed to the authors.
 Thanks everyone for for your hard work!
 See [here](/bea/current#list-of-accepted-papers) for the list of accepted papers.
 Camera-ready versions are due May 25th!
 {: .notice--info}